Keeping your children safe

 - Appropriate footwear – sneakers or shoes should be worn instead of flip-flops or open sandals.

-- Wait for the bus in a safe place
+- When getting picked up, wait in a safe place

 (away from the trees, bushes, cars)

-- Wait until seen by the driver to go near the bus
+- Wait until seen by the driver to go near vehicle

-- Stay seated while the bus is in motion and use seatbelts
+- Stay seated while the vehicle is in motion and use seatbelts

 - Wait for the driver to signal that it is safe to cross the street